'I’ve lost a year of my life because of long Covid' | ITV News

 “People who require more specialist support, which is only available from hospital-based services will be referred via their GP or healthcare professional.”

+People with ‘long-Covid’ may experience a very wide range of symptoms and will be directed to the right investigation, assessment, treatment and rehabilitation to meet their specific needs.
+These services include multi-professional treatment, self-help and advice, online tools to support recovery, investigations, rehabilitation and specialist consultations as required.

-"The Minister is exploring the needs people with long-Covid have as part of our plans to ensure the NHS rebuilds from the pandemic and provides a full range of services."
+“The Minister is exploring the needs people with long-Covid have as part of our plans to ensure the NHS rebuilds from the pandemic and provides a full range of services. and will be engaging with representatives who suffer from the condition in the next weeks in order to formulate a more detailed response.”